railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_long_term.rst

 Long Term Project Planning
 ==========================

 You can plan your projects with Long Term Planning.
-To do this, use the :guilabel:`Reconfigure` wizard and in the :guilabel:`Project Application Configuration` section, select \ ``Long Term Planning`` \ and click :guilabel:`Configure`.
+To do this, selecting :guilabel:`Manage resources planning on gantt view` in the :menuselection:`Settings --> Configuration --> Project` Planning section.
 This installs the :mod:`project_long_term` module.
 By using this feature, you can link tasks to your planning to have a great view of who will do what at a specific time.

 The traditional phased approach identifies the sequence of steps to be completed. `Faces <http://faces.homeip.net/>`_ library is used for scheduling phases and tasks based on calendar resources.
 So resource availability or resource leaves are tracked using this tool.
-The Gantt chart allows you to easily manage your resources and plans by mere drag & drop.
+The Gantt chart allows you to easily manage your resources and plans by simple drag & drop.
 The Calendar view also helps you map your deadlines and tasks needing attention.

 Project Phases
 --------------

 You can subdivide your larger projects into several phases.
-To define a new phase, go to :menuselection:`Project --> Project --> Project Phases` and click :guilabel:`New`.
+To define a new phase, go to :menuselection:`Project --> Project --> Project Phases` and click :guilabel:`Create`.
 You must link your phase to a project through the :guilabel:`Project` field.
-For each phase, you can define your resources allocation (human or machine), describe the different tasks and link your phase to previous and following ones.
-You can also add constraints linked with dates and scheduling.
-A Gantt view of your project is available from this menu, which you may alternatively open through the :menuselection:`Project --> Long Term Planning --> Project Phases` menu.
+For each phase, you have to define `Duration`.
+On the `Team Planning` tab add :guilabel:`Phases Team Members`, describe the different tasks by `Tasks details` tab and link your phase to previous and Next ones though `constraints` tab.
+You can also add dates and sequence over there.

 .. _fig-project_phase:

 .. figure::  images/project_phase.png
-   :scale: 75
+   :scale: 60
    :align: center

    *Form View of Project Phase*